elunna/hackem/hackem_changelog.md

 - [x] The first level of Sokobon is guaranteed 2 scrolls of earth.
 - [x] Removed the monster riding monster mechanic.
 - [x] Monster spawn rates are simplified a bit from EvilHack:
     - Monster spawn rates increase to 4x normal once you've performed the invocation.
-    Post-invocation, all denizens of the dungeon are aware of what has happened and nasties will spawn on each levels upstairs
+After that, all denizens of the dungeon are aware of what has happened and nasties will spawn on each level's upstairs.
 - [x] Baalzebub, Geryon, Dispater are back to being a princes (demoted from lords).
 They should be bribable again.
 - [x] Graz'zt no longer has an item stealing attack - replaced with physical attack instead.
-- [x] Reduced the chance Rodney gets an amulet of magic resistance to 1 in 13 times (changed from Evil where it was 50%)
+- [x] Reduced the chance Rodney gets an amulet of magic resistance to 1 in 13 times (changed from Evil where it was 50%).
-- [x] The Riders only get 40 + d(10, 8) HP instead of 100 + d(10, 8)
+- [x] The Riders only get 40 + d(10, 8) HP instead of 100 + d(10, 8).
 - [x] Some of the dragon scales have had buffs or different secondary effects added.
 All scales grant passive effects now.
 See the section on Dragon Scales for details.
-- [x] Removed The Magic 8-Ball; The Oracle gets a regular eight ball.'
+- [x] Removed The Magic 8-Ball (The Oracle gets a regular eight ball).
-- [x] Removed Keowla (Cavemen get Skullcrusher as a gift instead)
+- [x] Removed Keolewa (Cavemen get Skullcrusher as a gift instead).
 - [x] Removed the "indestructible" drawbridge from the VotD - it can be destroyed like a regular drawbridge now.
 - [x] Removed the Wand of Orcus.
 Orcus gets his standard wand of death now.
-- [x] In Evil, zapping around peaceful monsters could anger them.
+- [x] Zapping a wand of light around peaceful monsters could anger them.
 I have removed this mechanic except for when you break one.
 - [x] Removed the Goblin Town branch and requirement to defeat Goblin King, Minetown can be accessed normally.
-- [x] Mines river/sewage generation only occurs on levels deeper than minetone.
+- [x] Mines river/sewage generation only occurs on levels deeper than minetown.
-- [x] Unicorn Horns have been reverted back to a 2-handed d12 weapon, they are a single handed weapon in Evil.
+- [x] Unicorn Horns have been reverted back to a 2-handed d12 weapon.
 - [x] Giants can wear mummy wrappings.
-- [x] Changed chances of item randomly spawning with two properties to 1 in 666
+- [x] Improved chances of item randomly spawning with two properties to 1 in 3141.
-    - (In Evil the chances are 1 in 100000!
-K2 what?!)
 - [x] Spellcasting monster have to see you in order to cast summon nasties.
 - [x] Spellcasting monsters have had their spell range limited by their level (gnomish mages are level 3 and can only cast fire bolt in a radius of 2-3 tiles instead of 13).
 - [x] Fixed the unstoning monster spell timeout.
 Changed timeout for monster spell of stone to flesh to timeout 2d7 instead of rn2(7).
 - [x] Removed engulfing attack from gelatinous cube, water elemental, earth elemental, and fire elemental.
-The splice elementals (magma, mud, ice) still can engulf.
-I
+The splice elementals (magma, mud, ice, acid) still can engulf.

 ## Monster changes